d9n/tryfinally/series/understanding_gradle/intro.md

 #### Configurations

 A configuration is a group of related dependencies.
-For example, your fancy graphing calculator application may depend on a math library and a graphics library, while your unit tests may additionally depend on a testing library and a profiling library.
+For example, a fancy graphing calculator application you're writing may depend on a math library and a graphics library, while your unit tests may additionally depend on a testing library and a profiling library.
 In this case, you would specify a main configuration (math+graphics) and a test configuration (testing+profiling).

-Note that the test configuration builds on the main configuration.
+Note that the test configuration builds upon the main configuration.
 If you want to compile your unit tests, you must also compile the project itself.
 As you might expect, then, configurations can inherit from other configurations.

 Configurations are often created behind the scenes for you and you may never need to declare your own.
 For example, the Java plugin provides `compile`, `runtime`, `testCompile`, and `testRuntime` configurations, with the following inheritance rules: